arielsanchezmora/vDocumentation/README.md

 **Connect-VIServer [IP_or_FQDN_of_vCenter]**      _# Connect to one, or repeat for many vCenters_

-_When prompted for credentials use a vCenter Administrator-level account_

-_Once connected you can execute these commands:_
+_When prompted for credentials use a vCenter Administrator-level account.
+Once connected you can execute these commands:_

 |Command|Description|
 |----------------|---|